abubalo/accessibility-tester/README.md

 ## Demo

-You can try out the live demo of the Website Accessibility Tester at [insert URL here].
+You can try out the live demo of the Website Accessibility Tester at https://accessibility-tester.vercel.app.

 ## Features